joel-beck/readnext/docs/reproducibility.md

 !!! note

-    We're in the process of creating a detailed guide to demonstrate how to reproduce the results outlined in the thesis.
-    This guide will be available as soon as the package achieves its first stable release, ensuring its readiness for widespread use.
+    A detailed guide to demonstrate how to reproduce the results outlined in the thesis will be available as soon as the evaluation step is completed.

-    Meanwhile, you are encouraged to examine the [source code](https://github.com/joel-beck/readnext) and delve into the [Background](background.md) section.
+    Meanwhile, you are encouraged to examine the [source code](https://github.com/joel-beck/readnext) and delve into the [Inference](inference.md) section to understand which factors influence the recommendations und thus their evaluation.
-    The latter provides a comprehensive explanation of the foundational concepts and methods employed in this package.